brandoz2255/Obsidian-Notes/One_folder/AAA servers and Zero trust.md

 - **Zero Trust**: is a Security Concept that assumes no users or devices automatically trusted the entity must prove who they are first. regardless of where they are at.

-Deception Technology: is a strategic approach to confuse or trap the enemy/adversary to mislead attackers such as
+- **Deception Technology**: is a strategic approach to confuse or trap the enemy/adversary to mislead attackers such as

 - **Honeypots**: These are decoy systems designed to mimic real systems and attract attackers.
 They are used to gather information about attackers' methods and to detect and analyze malware.